xiicloud/microimage-jenkins/README.md

 All the data needed is in the /var/jenkins_home directory - so depending on how you manage that - depends on how you upgrade.
 Generally - you can copy it out - and then "docker pull" the image again - and you will have the latest LTS - you can then start up with -v pointing to that data (/var/jenkins_home) and everything will be as you left it.

-# Supported Docker versions

-This image is officially supported on Docker version 1.8.1.

-Support for older versions (down to 1.0) is provided on a best-effort basis.

-# User Feedback

-## Documentation

-Documentation for this image is stored in the [`jenkins/` directory](https://github.com/docker-library/docs/tree/master/jenkins) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
-Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

-## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/cloudbees/jenkins-ci.org-docker/issues).

-You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).

-## Contributing

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/cloudbees/jenkins-ci.org-docker/issues), especially for more ambitious contributions.
-This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.